atrebor03/Lock-System/README.md

 Utilizes STM32CubeIDE and C programming language and STMicroelectronics' HAL for peripheral initialization and control.
 ### Hardware Components:
 STMicroelectronics NUCLEO-L452RE-P board with STM32L452RE microcontroller, matrix keypad, 7-segment display, and an onboard LED for status indication.

+The main project is in the director called proiect1 and the rest of the directors represent the steps I made working with the NUCLEO-L452RE-P development board, starting from learning the structure of the board to experimenting with every component of the project and finally being able to connect them together.